riedyw/PoshFunctions/Docs/Markdown/Test-IsScrollLock.md

 ## DESCRIPTION

-Sets the state of the ScrollLock button.
-If you pass $true to function it will turn on ScrollLock.
-It first determines the state of the ScrollLock and then acts accordingly.
+Determines if the ScrollLock key is on or not

 ## EXAMPLES